 - How To Write A Job Description Summary

-- Adding Duties And Responsibilities To Job Descriptions
+- Adding Job Duties And Key Responsibilities To Job Descriptions

-- Adding Skills And Requirements To A Job Description
+- Adding Must Have Skills And Requirements To A Job Description

 - Getting Started With Sample Job Descriptions

 The workplace has changed significantly over the past few years.
 In response to the pandemic, many employees moved to remote working, employers embraced flexibility and rose to unexpected challenges, and both adopted new technologies.
-Some jobs remain 100% remote, while others have taken on a hybrid nature, mixing work from home with days in the office, while most employees have fully returned to the office.
+Some jobs remain 100% remote, others have taken on a hybrid nature, mixing work from home with days in the office, while most employees have fully returned to the office.

 Employee happiness and mental wellbeing are the driving factors of increased employee productivity, loyalty, and attendance.
-People respect employers that make allowances for our daily lives, which for many has included working from home and allowing them to have a career, care for self-isolating relatives, and home-school children.
+People respect employers that make allowances for our daily lives.
 It takes strong leadership, clear communication, and trust to maintain or become a high-performing organisation in the current landscape.

 To write a compelling job description, ensure your hiring managers say how your business nurtures employee happiness and mental wellbeing.